Associate Dean: Jane Kuenz

 Coordinator of Career Services and Internships: Melissa Burns

-Chair (Business Administration: Marketing, Sport Management, and Business Management): Matthew Dean
+Chair (Business Administration: Business Analytics, Business Management, Marketing, and Sport Management): Matthew Dean

 We prepare and inspire current and future leaders, and stimulate economic growth, by providing quality learning opportunities, valuable research, and professional service, all in partnership with the business community.